 Why Was I Turned Down For A Mortgage?

-- Since lenders check to make sure you have a steady source of income for monthly payments, you may have been turned down due to your employment status or outstanding debts.
+- Employment status or outstanding debts.
+Lenders check to make sure you have a steady source of income for monthly payments and you may have been turned down due to your income or debts.
+For certain loans like the FHA mortgage, there is a requirement that you need at least two years of consistent employment.

 What Is The Best Credit Score To Get A Mortgage?

 Why does your credit score matter so much?
 For starters, a mortgage may be the largest loan you ever take and includes a down payment, insurance, and taxes.
 The better your credit score, the lower your interest rate is, which can save you thousands in the long run.

 The minimum credit score to qualify for an FHA (Federal Housing Administration) loan isn't a set number and fluctuates depending on the state of the economy.
 When the economy is in a recession, it's normal for lenders to enforce more restrictions.
 During these times even an excellent credit score may not be enough to qualify you for a loan.

 It can be difficult to qualify for a loan with a credit score of 580 or less, although there are personal loans available for those with bad credit.
 However, if your credit score is considered good or excellent, you can take out a loan with low interest rates.

 What Can I Do To Raise My Credit Score?

 The difference between qualifying for a loan and being rejected might be a few points.
 Lenders may also be hesitant to give you a loan if you have no visible credit history, but you can work to build and improve it:

 - If you are new to credit, securing a credit card is one basic method to start building up your credit, but be wary of opening too many new credit lines since that can actually decrease your score.